vahanfreiheit/fdctina/content/join-us/our-community.md

 P.S.
 Although we visit our clients regularly, all team members are working mainly from Hamburg or Lisbon and not on the clients’ premises.

+{{< graphic-box graphic="/img/join-the-team/85-of-our-people-are-engineers.png.webp" text="At heart we are an unusual, innovative and bold engineering company.
+85 % of our people are engineers with backgrounds in computer science, physics or mathematics, many also with strong machine learning backgrounds." >}}